lgngrvs/atbswp/README.md

 # atbswp
 Git repo for my run-through of "Automate the Boring Stuff with Python" by Al Sweigart.
 (Storage for various disconnected python files)

+Practice with git is also going on here, but not very noticeably I hope.